KC-7/car-quiz/README.md

 - Basic sketches and flow charts were created prior to coding.

 - The JavaScript is set to function in a set order.
-Certain elements are set to randomize to provide a unique user eqperience.
+Certain elements are set to randomize to provide a unique user experience.

 - The site was styled using the below colour scheme that I created on <a href="https://coolors.co/" target="_blank" rel="noopener" aria-label="Link to Coolors Website (opens in new tab)">Coolers</a>.